African Union

 Currently, there are no specific laws, statutory rules, or regulations in Singapore that directly regulate AI.

 As noted above, there are currently no specific laws or regulations in Singapore that directly regulate AI.
+The Singapore government has developed the following frameworks and tools to guide AI deployment and promote the responsible use of AI:

 There are various laws that do not directly seek to regulate AI but may affect the development or use of AI in Singapore.
 A non-exhaustive list of key examples includes:

-In addition, various Singapore regulatory agencies have adopted soft-law approaches by issuing guidelines on the responsible use of AI.
+In addition, various Singapore regulatory agencies have adopted soft law approaches by issuing guidelines on the responsible use of AI.
 A non-exhaustive list of key examples includes:

 As noted above, there are currently no specific laws or regulations in Singapore that directly regulate AI.
 Accordingly, no clear definition of AI is currently recognized in Singapore's national legislation.